vladiim/heuro/_posts/blog/2015-05-29-the-future-of-crm.md

 {% image future_crm/channel.png %}

 With immediate access to 600 million users and growing, Messenger is a potentially powerful channel, ripe for exploitation.
 Businesses that can successfully integrate viral mechanics into their Messenger contact flows will be able to grow their CRM database at unprecedented speeds.
-Every customer contact on Messenger is also a new channel for the business.
+Every customer contact on Messenger can be perceived as a new channel for the business.

 ***